Mr-Camargo/mirayoki/CONTRIBUTING.md

 If you don't want to open a Pull Request, you can contribute by opening an issue too!

-Creating an issue let us see your idea/problem and let us fix it, so you do not have to write a single line of code.
+Creating an issue lets us see your idea/problem and let us fix it, so you do not have to write a single line of code.

 To start, [create a new issue](https://github.com/Slashy-Studio/mirayoki/issues/new/choose), and follow the instructions to use an issue template.